nextflow-io/training/docs/nf_customize/03_execution.md

 ### `--outdir`

 The `--output` parameter is used to name the output directory where the results will be saved.
-It takes a string as its input.
+It takes a string as its input:

 ```bash
 --output results